Ghailen-Ben-Achour/QLearning_Cpp/README.md

 ----
 ## Q Table
-Q-Table is a way for a lookup where we calculate the maximum expected future reward.
+Q-Table is a way for a lookup where we calculate the maximum expected future reward for actions at each state.